vn971/rua/README.md

 * Unless you explicitly enable it, builds do not share package manager data with normal user home (~).
 This may result in rust/maven/npm/whatever packages being re-downloaded each build.
 If you want to override some of that, take a look at ~/.config/rua/wrap_args.d/ and the parent directory for examples.

-## Safety
+## <a name="Safety"/> Safety
 RUA only adds build-time safety and install-time control.
 Once/if packages pass your review, they are as run-time safe as they were in the first place.
 Do not install AUR packages you don't trust.

-Note that RUA grants read-only access to public GPG keys for signature verification.
-This means read-only access to ~/.gnupg, excluding ~/.gnupg/private-keys-v1.d, which is blocked.
+When building packages, RUA uses the following filesystem isolation by default:

+* Build directory is mounted read-write.
+* ~/.gnupg directory is mounted read-only, excluding ~/.gnupg/private-keys-v1.d, which is blocked.
+This allows signature verification to work.
+* The rest of `~` is not visible to the build process, mounted under tmpfs.
+* The rest of `/` is mounted read-only.
+* You can add your mount points by configuring "wrap_args".

 ## Other